 A case currently awaiting a ruling by the U.S. Supreme Court, Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, challenges Colorado’s public accommodations law which prohibits businesses serving the public from discriminating against people based on their sexual orientation or other characteristics.
 The plaintiffs claim that since the First Amendment protects their right to free exercise of religion, they are entitled to refuse service to others of whom they disapprove.

 A ruling in favor of Masterpiece Cakeshop would render existing fair housing laws unenforceable.
-It could easily pave the way for legal denial of senior housing services for LGBT older adults, or any other minority that a person or institution’s asserted religious beliefs would preclude them from accommodating.
+It could easily pave the way for legal denial of senior housing services for LGBTQ older adults, or any other minority that a person or institution’s asserted religious beliefs would preclude them from accommodating.

 Training in Diversity Competency is Needed

-SAGECare, a division of Services and Advocacy for GLBT Elders (SAGE) — the nation’s largest organization dedicated to improving the lives of lesbian, gay, bisexual and transgender older adults — offers senior residential facilities and service providers training and consulting on LGBT aging issues.
+SAGECare, a division of Services and Advocacy for GLBT Elders (SAGE) — the nation’s largest organization dedicated to improving the lives of lesbian, gay, bisexual and transgender older adults — offers senior residential facilities and service providers training and consulting on LGBTQ aging issues.
 But of the approximately 45,800 nursing homes and residential care facilities in the United States, only 54 have completed SAGECare’s training.
 Of those, only 12 mention this on their websites.

 What can senior living providers do to create living environments that are more welcoming of all people?